Write Product Bundle Copy With AI

 • Pressure-test the bundle name: “Read the bundle name aloud as if you were searching for a gift.
 Would you click?
 If not, rewrite.”

 • Add the negative space line: “Include the ‘what’s NOT in this bundle’ sentence even if obvious.
-Bundles refund 2x more often when expectations aren’t pre-set.”
+Mis-set expectations are the single most common bundle refund driver.”

 • Test against the hero item alone: “If the hero item already sells well, give one specific reason the bundle is a better purchase than just the hero item plus future add-ons.”